AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 * In Read audience or audience qualification journeys: the merge policy from the audience is used
 * In Event-triggered journeys: the default merge policy is used
+* In Business event journeys: the merge policy from the targeted audience in the following Read audience activity is used

 Journey will honour the merge policy used throughout the entire journey.
 Therefore, if multiple audiences are used in a journey (eg: in "inAudience" functions), creating inconsistencies with the merge policy used by the journey, an error is raised and publication is blocked.
 However, if an inconsistent audience is used in message personalisation, an alert is not raised, despite the inconsistency.
 For this reason, it is highly recommended to check the merge policy associated with your audience, when this audience is used in message personalisation.